 A 1099-NEC has five parts:

-- Federal income tax withheld – Normally, you would not withhold any federal income taxes from payments to independent contractors.
-The only time you would withhold any federal taxes would be when you have received a backup withholding order from the IRS.
+- Federal income tax withheld: You would not normally withhold federal income taxes from payments made to independent contractors.
+The only time you would withhold any taxes would be if you've received a backup withholding order from the IRS.
 Enter the amount withheld, if any, in Box 4.

-- State data – Use boxes 5, 6 and 7 for any state withholding and state data.
-If the recipient must pay sales tax, and you pay these taxes in addition to these charges to the recipient, report the total on the 1099-NEC.
+- State data: Use boxes 5, 6 and 7 for any state withholding and state data.
+Report the total on the 1099-NEC if the recipient must pay sales tax, and if you pay these taxes in addition to these charges to the recipient.

 What About Corporations?

 You would not normally file a 1099-NEC when making payments to C Corps or S Corps, but there are exceptions.
 You would file a 1099-NEC for a recipient if their Form W-9 indicates that the entity is an LLC and is taxed as a sole proprietorship,